USI Night High School

 The USI Night High School (USI-NHS) is an independent branch of the Basic Education Department of Universidad de Sta.
-Isabel that caters a five-year Secondary Level Education (or High School) to specifically less-privileged girls or women who works during the day, so that they could study or finish High School after working hours.
+Isabel that caters a five-year secondary level education (or high school) to specifically less-privileged girls or women who work during the day, so that they could study or finish high school after working hours.

-The USI-NHS Secondary Education Curriculum has been reengineered to give more emphasis to Technology and Livelihood Education, in anticipation of the great percentage of its graduates who can't afford College Education as they are less-privileged or belonging to less-privileged families.
+The USI-NHS Secondary Education Curriculum has been reengineered to give more emphasis to technology and livelihood education, in anticipation of the great percentage of its graduates who could not afford college education.

 In spite of the students' being less-privileged, they are encouraged to live up to the Vincentian doctrines inculcated by the university, where "service to the poor, is service to God".
 For being educated in, or a graduate of the Universidad de Sta.
 Isabel is already a privilege (grace) given by God, therefore they too should extend God's grace to others who are also less-privileged, and the poorest of the poor.

 History of USI-NHS

 Inspired by the charisma of St. Vincent de Paul, the administration of the, then Colegio de Sta.
 Isabel, headed by its president, Sister Justine I. Rosales, D.C. thought of opening a night secondary classes for working girls / women.

-A survey was made by Dr. Milagros Reyes, head of the Research and Development Office, to the nearby Barangays of Naga City to find out the feasibility of opening a high school night classes in CSI.
+A survey was made by Dr. Milagros Reyes, head of the Research and Development Office, to the nearby barangays of Naga City to find out the feasibility of opening a high school night classes in CSI.

-In the school year 1998–1999, Sister Justine I. Rosales, D.C., the school president opened the Night High School with Mrs. Josephine T. Ensano appointed as the principal.
-It started with twelve (12) students only in the first year, after campaigning from the different offices in the city where there are employers with household helps.
-The following year SY 1999–2000, the two year levels had fifty (50) students.
-In SY 2000–2001, the three year levels had eighty-five (85) students and it consistently increased to four-hundred forty-seven (447) last school year for the five year levels, in its tenth year.
-Government recognition was granted last August 2, 2002.
+In the school year 1998–1999, Sister Justine I. Rosales, D.C., the school president opened the Night High School with Josephine T. Ensano appointed as the principal.
+It started with 12 students only in the first year, after campaigning from the different offices in the city where there are employers with household helps.
+The following year SY 1999–2000, the two year levels had 50 students.
+In SY 2000–2001, the three year levels had 85 students and it consistently increased to 447 last school year for the five year levels, in its tenth year.
+Government recognition was granted on August 2, 2002.

-The Night High School had its six batches of graduates from 2003 with the first batch of eighteen (18) students.
-In 2004, another eighteen (18) students, in 2005, sixteen (16) students, in 2006, there were 28 graduates, in 2007, 35 graduates and in 2008, 39 graduates.
-Hopefully the NHS graduates will keep increasing through the years.
+The Night High School had its six batches of graduates from 2003 with the first batch of 18 students.
+In 2004, another 18 students, in 2005, 16 students, in 2006, there were 28 graduates, in 2007, 35 graduates and in 2008, 39 graduates.